 While many claim to have’finger on the pulse’ it is a rare breed that is so in tune with them times that they striking lighting not once, twice but three times.
-That cultural lighting rod is Creative Director LEE SWILLINGHAM, whose magical touch helped to reshaped the lifestyle publishing landscape with The Face then went on to do it again developing Pop and then Love magazines for Conde Nast.
-With a taste for popular culture and an eye on design, Swillingham, along with co-founder Stuart Spalding launched creative agency SUBURBIA, onboarding clients such as H&M, Loewe, and Benetton.
+That cultural lighting rod is Creative DirectorLee Swillingham, whose magical touch helped to reshaped the lifestyle publishing landscape with The Face then went on to do it again developing Pop and then Love magazines for Conde Nast.
+With a taste for popular culture and an eye on design, Swillingham, along with co-founder Stuart Spalding launched creative agency Suburbia, onboarding clients such as H&M, Loewe, and Benetton.
 We caught up with the creative champion to chat about growing up in the suburbs, being open to newness, New Order, media and mediums, and sharing the love.

 Kenneth Richard: Lee, thanks for catching up on a rainy day in the East Village, long way from the East End.
 How long have you been doubling down between London and New York?
 Lee Swillingham: I’ve had an apartment in the East Village for about 5 years because I prefer having a place to staying in hotels.
 It’s a pretty gentrified area nowadays, but I’ve been coming to New York for my whole career and remember hanging out in the East Village with Terry Richardson in the 90s, when it was Alphabet City, when people said, ‘Don’t go to Alphabet City’.
 We started off as a London business, but now we have an office in New York as well, and I spend my time between here and London.
 It’s all grown very organically.

 Kenneth Richard: Can you share a little bit about how you got drawn to this industry?
 Lee Swillingham: My way into this industry was very much through a passion for pop culture – and not specifically fashion, but fashion, art and music, which I suppose is a quite British approach to the industry.
 I think many of the British people in fashion – whether it’s photographers, stylists or creative directors – have a pop culture, mixed media approach to their work.

 Kenneth Richard: How did you get your start?
 Lee Swillingham: I grew up in Manchester in England, which felt, when I was there, like the crucible of pop culture!
 It was an amazing time, there was a big music scene, a great night club scene.
 There was a famous club called The Hacienda, which has been documented in a fun movie you can check out called “24 Hour Party People”.
 There were great bands – The Smiths, New Order, Stone Roses.
 Going out in Manchester to places like The Hacienda, you would experience not just live music, but other events like fashion shows, and of course great club nights.
 From a very young age, about 15, I was experiencing this whole pop culture, mixed media scene, which, in retrospect, seems quite similar to the Andy Warhol Factory ethos.

 I was very passionate about fashion, film, design, magazines, music, and applied to St. Martin’s School of Art and did my degree there.
 I was going to say attended, but I don’t think anyone quite attends St. Martin’s, it’s more a state of mind!